kartik-v/mpdf/README.md

 See the [features](http://mpdf.bpm1.com/index.php?page=Features) and/or [examples](http://www.mpdf1.com/mpdf/index.php?page=Examples).

 This fork adds composer and packagist support.
-It also modifies the library to have a Bootstrap 3.2.0 normalize.css styling by default.
+It also modifies the library to have a Bootstrap v3.x CSS specific styling for basic HTML tags by default.

 Why this repo?
 --------------